 Bret Nelson started the program with a MA in Political Science.
 His expertise on the Middle East helped him find a job at Freedom House.

 Leeam Azulay Yagev moved to Jerusalem to work for the renowned NGO, Norwegian Refugee Council.
-After being employed by Human Rights Now for several years in the grants office, Leeam is happy to be doing direct advocacy in his new post.
+After being employed by Human Rights Now for several years in the grants office, Leeam is happy to be doing direct advocacy in her new post.

 Jenna Daley graduated in June 2014.
 She will be working as an English teacher and tutor with AMIDEAST in Rabat, Morocco starting in October 2014.
 She hopes to be fluent in Arabic and French when she returns stateside.